TristanRast/TristanRast/README.md

 - 👋 Hi, I’m @TristanRast
-- 👀 I’m interested in Machine Learning and its applictions for collaboration within storytelling; namely Tabletop RPG's
+- 👀 I’m interested in Machine Learning within the domains of Game Theory and Synthetic Data
-- 🌱 I’m currently learning Python via Learning Python the Hard Way, Programming via Structure and Interpretation of Computer Programs with guidance from Brian Harvey’s Berkeley CS 61A, and developing small projects for daily life with core use cases via whatever materials I can find for the project.
+- 🌱 I’m currently learning the fundamental math concepts behind machine learning using Mathematics for Machine Learning by Marc Peter Deisenroth, A. Aldo Faisal, and Cheng Soon Ong
-- 💞️ I’m looking to collaborate on nothing currently.
+and developing small projects for daily life with core use cases via whatever materials I can find for the project.

 <!---
 TristanRast/TristanRast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.